RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-ejectdisks-written-in-rubymotion-for-os-x.markdown

 categories: [Ruby, RubyMotion]
 ---
 {% imgcap right /images/time-machine-backup-disks.png Redundancy rocks. %}
-Disaster recovery has come a long way from the days of the tape drive.
 Apple's Time Machine handles backups painlessly in the background.
-Combine that with an online solution like Mozy or Crash Plan, mix in Drop Box, and top it off with GitHub for source code.
+Time machine is even more effective when multiple disks are used.
+I like to combine that with an online solution like Mozy or Crash Plan, mix in Drop Box, and top it off with GitHub for source code.

 I am a big fan of redundant backups.